ole00/zd-20u/README.md

 Option A: hole-through components

-10) Use small strip of capton tape to cover the left pad of D1 and also to cover the Via left to it (close to the trace cut 1).
+10) Use small strip of kapton tape to cover the left pad of D1 and also to cover the Via left to it (close to the trace cut 1).
 11) Solder the LED to the right side pad of the D1 position.
 Use hot-glue to secure the LED in place.